People who work hard should be able to afford a decent life.

-Bobby Kennedy does not accept it.
-We can restore the American middle class by reversing the missteps of the last fifty years.
+Kennedy does not accept it.
+We can restore the American middle class by reversing the missteps of the last 50 years.
 A massive military machine has nearly bankrupted this country.
 Rampant corruption in Washington has put corporations in charge, enriching the wealthiest as working people have dropped out of the middle class.
-Official unemployment is low – but most of the new jobs are in the low-pay service sector.
-Wealth inequality in the country is at 100-year highs.
+Official unemployment is low — but most of the new jobs are in the low-pay service sector.
+Wealth inequality in the country is at a 100-year high.
 More than 60% of Americans live paycheck-to-paycheck, with no savings for an emergency.
 Take-home pay after inflation and taxes has fallen 9% since Biden took office.

 Under the Biden administration, the price of an average home has risen from $250,000 to around $400,000, and mortgage rates have more than doubled.
 Rents have followed the trend, putting more and more people on the edge of catastrophe.

 But we can turn it around.
 Being able to afford a decent life doesn’t mean working more hours.
 It means higher pay and lower bills.
-Here is what Bobby Kennedy will do to make that a reality.

-- Raise the minimum wage to $15, which is the equivalent to its 1967 level .
+- Raise the minimum wage to $15, which is the equivalent to its 1967 level.

 - Prosecute union-busting corporations so that labor can organize and negotiate fair wages.